Full Disclosure - 3I ATLAS

 Conflict-prone

-Detailed observations and a revison followed:
+Detailed observations followed:

 Species: Homo sapiens